The Last of Us Part 1 review – a riveting PS5 remake

 ♿ Accessibility options.
 The Last of Us Part 1 has a staggering amount of accessibility options.
 A few examples include audio descriptions for cinematics, playing dialogue through the PS5 DualSense controller’s haptic feedback, and settings to help combat motion sickness.
 Even though I’m fortunate not to need any accessibility options when gaming (though I enjoy being able to adjust the field of view), it’s fantastic to see The Last of Us Part 1 will be able to be enjoyed by a far wider audience.

-What I hated about The Last of Us Part 1 💔
+What I disliked about The Last of Us Part 1 💔

 😡 The $70 price point.
 There’s no getting around the fact that, despite the fact The Last of Us Part 1 has been rebuilt from the ground up, this is still the same game from 2013.
 Yes, it’s the definitive experience and includes the expansion Left Behind, but fundamentally it plays just how you remember it.
 Even though it’s been years since I joined Joel and Ellie on their perilous journey, I could still remember all the key story beats, twists, and surprises.
 While I appreciate the work that’s gone into remaking the game, I don’t think it’s worth $70 unless you’re completely new to the series.